metatypedev/metatype/docs/artifact-storage.md

 ### GC: Garbage collection

-Artifacts that has a zero reference count are removed.
+Artifacts that have a zero reference count are removed.

 **Triggers:** The GC is triggerred at the end of each typegraph deployment/undeployment process.